ArduPilot/pymavlink/README.md

 # Installation

-Pymavlink supports both Python 2 and Python 3.
+Pymavlink supports Python version 3.6 and newer.

 The following instructions assume you are using Python 3 and a Debian-based (like Ubuntu) installation.